luohongk/luohongk/README.md

 ### ☕️ Coffee Chat and Social

 🔔 I offer one free professional consultation per month for undergraduate or graduate students in Surveying, GIS, Remote Sensing, or Navigation in China — with a special focus on supporting students from disadvantaged backgrounds.
-Apply for Consultation by [Link](https://forms.gle/zWM5AWFk9puspJsc7)

-💡 I also enjoy connecting with peers, researchers, and collaborators.
+Apply for Consultation by [Link](https://forms.gle/zWM5AWFk9puspJsc7) 💡 I also enjoy connecting with peers, researchers, and collaborators.
 If you’d like to chat, exchange ideas, or grab a virtual coffee:

-- ☕ Schedule a Coffee Chat: feel free to email me
-- 📧 General Contact: via either email above

 ### 📩 Email & CV